oliverc1623/oliverc1623.github.io/cs152/outline.md

 - I’ll also ask you to let me know the grade your group is aiming for (you’ll enter this on gradescope).

 We are aiming to get an A on this project.

+# Complete Rough Draft

+# Introduction

+With improving technology, graphics processing units (GPUs) are utilized more in computer graphics.
+One field that has reaped the benefits of GPU improvement is simulations.
+Physics simulations that required data parallelism and intensive computation are now more accessible than ever.
+One application of simulation is in autonomous navigation.
+The high cost of building and maintaining a robot that can autonomously traverse terrain makes it challenging to implement computational intelligence.
+One way to test artificial intelligence in robots is through simulations.
+We are interested in examining neural network performance across different simulations and real life.
+In particular, we are looking to see how an agent can traverse a maze using a neural network (NN).
+We want to observe a robot learn to navigate a terrain, identifying a path to reach a goal.

+NNs are useful in that we can feed in images to a model and have it return a direction for which a robot can interpret and move accordingly.
+For this cross-simulation experiment, we have selected a handful of architectures that were trained in a Raycast simulation.
+We believe they will cross the reality gap best in the Unreal simulation.
+Such architectures include ResNet, AlexNet, and an original architecture that takes an image and concatenates the previous command string.
+The Unreal simulation serves as a proxy for how well the models might perform in real life.
+We first demonstrate raycasting model performance in the Unreal simulation.
+After, we train models in the unreal simulation and observe their performance in the raycasting simulation.
+Finally, we apply a Cycle-GAN translation to generate a synthetic dataset that merges two simulations.

+# Related Works

+Neural Networks have been shown to be effective at navigating agents in different environments.
+However, successful training of the model often requires large quantities of training data, and in many scenarios gathering this data with real world testing may be difficult.
+Therefore, many researchers have attempted to create synthetic data of their specific environment in order to train more complicated models.
+This has shown to be an effective training method in many cases.

+Weichao [Qiu](https://link.springer.com/content/pdf/10.1007/978-3-319-49409-8_75.pdf) and Alan Yuille created UnrealCV, a tool built on Unreal Engine 4 that allows researchers to build a virtual world, and then extract the information collected by an agent in that world to be used in a neural network.
+This model can then be used to send information back to the agent to perform tasks in the virtual world.

+Chang et al. built a simulation to collect data to train many models to evaluate their resulting behaviors.
+The data was collected from the simulation, and different data collection techniques were studied to determine the most effective strategy.
+It was found that the models performed well in the given simulation, they fail when the simulation environment is altered in various small ways.

+[Deitke et al.](https://openaccess.thecvf.com/content_CVPR_2020/html/Deitke_RoboTHOR_An_Open_Simulation-to-Real_Embodied_AI_Platform_CVPR_2020_paper.html) introduces RoboTHOR, a platform that helps develop and train agents on various AI navigation tasks in simulated environments and enables testing in both the simulation and the real world.
+The paper discusses the many challenges associated with the nature of transferring learning between real and simulated worlds.
+For this project, we seek to tackle this challenge demonstrated in the paper.
+Specifically, we turn to UnrealEngine to provide a high quality simulation environment to ease the transitions.
+We are interested in seeing if the lighting and higher quality graphics from the game can help the neural network travel through the maze in real-life in similar settings.

 # Methods